gep13/gep13/input/blog/review-of-day-3-of-devweek.md

 Title: Review of Day 3 of DevWeek
 Published: 31/3/2012
 Tags:
-- Day 3
+- day 3
-- Developer
+- developer
-- DevWeek
+- devweek
-- Events
+- events
 ---

 What follows is a brief summary of the sessions that I attended at the 3rd overall day of DevWeek (the second day of actual sessions).
 Reviews of the other days of DevWeek can be seen here: